bang-olufsen/mozart-open-api/README.md

 #### websocket

-Add as option to show websocket notifications before and after command execution.
+Add as option to show WebSocket notifications before and after command execution.

 Upon connection the overall state of the device will be immediately transferred.